jamisoncrawford/hancock/README.md

 # Racial Equity Impact Statement
 The Racial Equity Impact Statement (REIS) is a joint effort by [Legal Services of Central New York (LSCNY)](https://www.lscny.org/) and the [Urban Jobs Task Force (UJTF)](http://www.ujtf.org/) to provide data-enabled recommendations for employers designed to ameliorate racial disparities in hiring practices for publicly-funded construction projects.

-Variables of interest for each subcontractor document are located in *target_variables.md* in the master repository.
+Variables of interest for each subcontractor document are located in *target_variables.md* in the master branch.

-Table names and variable definitions for each document are located in *codebook.md* in the master repository.
+Table names and variable definitions for each document are located in *codebook.md* in the master branch.

 ## Raw Data

 Raw data consist of scanned PDF documents requested via [Freedom of Information Act (FOIA)](https://foia.state.gov/Learn/FOIA.aspx), sometimes referred to as Freedom of Information Law (FOIL), containing employment records for subcontractors in recent Hancock Airport construction work.

-Original PDFs are available in the "Raw Data" folder of the master repository.
+Original PDFs are available in the "Raw Data" folder of the master branch.

 ## Preprocessing